-- ODFW datasets: Conservation Opportunity Areas, Sage-Grouse Core Areas, Priority Fish Passage Barriers, and Big Game Winter Range and Vector Control Guidance Data (NEW!)
+- ODFW datasets: Conservation Opportunity Areas, Sage-Grouse Core Areas, Priority Fish Passage Barriers, Big Game Winter Range and Vector Control Guidance Data (NEW!)

 - Access to real-time data provided by partner agencies such as fires, stream gauges, and weather stations

 ODFW Compass provides coarse-scale, non-regulatory fish and wildlife information, and crucial habitat layers emphasize areas documented as containing important natural resources.
 Compass is intended to support early planning for large-scale land-use, development, or conservation projects, and most layers do not provide detailed information on site-specific locations or streams.

 The data and analyses within Compass are based on best available information at the time of aggregation, and are expected to be updated regularly.
 Users of this data are encouraged to check here for data updates, and use the provided documentation to better understand the results and methodologies presented.
 Additionally, many Compass layers contain links to download data, view specific data layer documentation, access data sources, and connect to the Oregon Conservation Strategy for more information.

 Compass was developed in cooperation with the Western Governors' Crucial Habitat Assessment Tool (CHAT), which launched in December 2013.
 Created by state wildlife agencies across the West, it uses a common framework to define "Crucial Habitat.”
 In March, 2015 the WGA CHAT was transitioned to the Western Association of Fish and Wildlife Agencies, and is now available at http://wafwachat.org/.
 Primary funding of the project was provided by the US Department of Energy, with additional funds from the Bureau of Land Management and in-kind contributions by ODFW.